 Once a decision has been made to switch to scleral lenses, the fitting process can take several visits to the eye doctor.
 During the first fitting, the doctor will take measurements of your eyes to determine the appropriate size and curvature of the lenses.
 The doctor may also make any necessary adjustments to the lenses to ensure a proper fit.

 It's not uncommon for it to take a few weeks to adjust to scleral lenses, as the larger size and filling solution can feel foreign to the eye at first.
 The eye doctor will provide instructions on how to properly insert, remove, and care for the lenses, as well as how to monitor for any potential complications.

 Here's how your Trumbull eye doctor can help.

 Overall, the process of switching from glasses to scleral contact lenses can take several weeks to complete.
 It is important to be patient and follow the guidance of your Trumbull eye doctor to ensure a successful transition to scleral lenses.

-For more information on how scleral lenses can help improve your vision, contact EyeCare Associates in Trumbull today!
+For more information on how scleral lenses can help improve your vision, contact EyeCare Associates today!

 Our practice serves patients from Connecticut, with offices in Trumbull, Stamford, Southport, and Norwalk, as well as in New York, serving Mahopac, Mt.
 Kisco and surrounding communities.